 Kate Scuffle

-As an actress, Kate has contributed to the development of new plays with her performances at Manhattan Theatre Source, Primary Stages, American Place Theatre, Working Theatre, and New Dramatists, in New York City; as well as at Bloomsburg Theatre Ensemble, PA Stage Co, and Theatre Outlet Recent performances include Selkie’s hit production of Howard Zinn’s Voices of a People’s History of the United States, the Selkie Seisiuns showcase of Brandon Lay’s Panther Piss, and a happy turn as an Irish mummer in the Selkie Strawboys Irish mumming troupe at Celtic Classic and other area festivals..
+As an actress, Kate has contributed to the development of new plays with her performances at Manhattan Theatre Source, Primary Stages, American Place Theatre, Working Theatre, and New Dramatists, in NYC; Town Hall Theatre and Nun’s Island in Galway, as well as at Bloomsburg Theatre Ensemble, PA Stage Co., Touchstone, Theatre Outlet, and Selkie Theatre.

 -